AllThingsSmitty/allthingssmitty.github.io/_posts/2026/2026-04-20-why-i-dont-chain-everything-in-javascript-anymore.md

 ## I'm not saying never chain

-Short chains are fine.
-I still write them.
-Once I hit three or four steps, I pause.
+Short chains are fine, and I still write them.
+But once I hit three or four steps, I pause.

 ### How I think about this now